gcovr/gcovr/doc/source/guide/filters.rst

     so we ignore any leading directory parts with ``(.+/)?``.
     The ``$`` at the end ensures that the path ends here.

-If no :option:`-f/--filter<gcovr --filter>` is provided, the :option:`-r/--root<gcovr --root>` is turned into a default filter.
+If no :option:`-f/--filter <--filter>` is provided, the :option:`-r/--root <--root>` is turned into a default filter.
-Therefore, files outside of the :option:`-r/--root<gcovr --root>` directory are excluded.
+Therefore, files outside of the :option:`-r/--root <--root>` directory are excluded.

-To be included in a report, the source file must match any :option:`-f/--filter<gcovr --filter>`, and must not match any :option:`-e/--exclude<gcovr --exclude>` filter.
+To be included in a report, the source file must match any :option:`-f/--filter <--filter>`, and must not match any :option:`-e/--exclude <--exclude>` filter.

-The :option:`--gcov-filter<gcovr --gcov-filter>`
-and :option:`--gcov-exclude<gcovr --gcov-exclude>` filters apply to the ``.gcov`` / ``.json.gz`` files created by ``gcov``.
+The :option:`--gcov-filter` and :option:`--gcov-exclude` filters apply to the ``.gcov`` / ``.json.gz`` files created by ``gcov``.
-This is useful mostly when running gcov yourself, and then invoking gcovr with :option:`-g/--gcov-use-existing-files<gcovr --gcov-use-existing-files>`.
+This is useful mostly when running gcov yourself, and then invoking gcovr with :option:`-g/--gcov-use-existing-files <--gcov-use-existing-files>`.
 But these filters also apply when gcov is launched by gcovr.

 Speeding up coverage data search
 --------------------------------

-The :option:`--gcov-exclude-directories<gcovr --gcov-exclude-directories>` filter is used while searching for raw coverage data (or for existing ``.gcov`` files when :option:`-g/--gcov-use-existing-files/--use-gcov-files<gcovr --gcov-use-existing-files>` is active).
+The :option:`--gcov-exclude-directories` filter is used while searching for raw coverage data (or for existing ``.gcov`` files when :option:`-g/--gcov-use-existing-files <--gcov-use-existing-files>` is active).
 This filter is matched against directory paths, not file paths.
 If a directory matches,
 all its contents (files and subdirectories) will be excluded from the search.